websivustot/healthandfit/README.md

 The user can save his daily list of food he eats and calculate the total number of calories he gets.

+The main functionality is implemented:
+* user registration and logging
+* daily calorie needs calculating and saving them
+* creating of daily food list for user by general food list
+* adding foods to the general list of foods
+* daily calorie counting

+Can be implemented in a future:
+* user dashboard for editing user parameters
+* more convinient search for general food list, categories of foods
+* sorting of daily list by date and time (by breakfast, lunch ... etc)
+* increase the general food list to 4000 items

+Can be implemented in more distant future:
+* accounting of physical activity of users (calorie burning)
+* creating social network elements such as messaging and creating interest groups
+* geospatial services

+### The technical features of implementation

 This project's aim is to learn modern web-technologies such as JS, Node JS, React JS, Redux, MongoDB and related libraries.
 See the last version in the "development" branch.

+The following libraries and tools were used in the project:

+* Visual Studio Code IDE
+* Node JS v8.11.4
+* React JS / Redux
+* Fontawesome for React v1.6.1
+* Reactstrap (Bootstrap for React) v6.5.0
+* Express library v4.16.4
+* MongoDB driver and libraries
+* Heroku cloud service
+* Atlas MongoDB cloud service
+* Git

+... and related programs and libraries.

+The following experimental features were used in the project:

+* Fetch API (do not work on Samsung Interner Browser, see compatibility https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API#Browser_compatibility)

 ### Try on Heroku: https://healthandfit.herokuapp.com/